lkstz/email-order/README.md

 ## Configuration

-The configuration of this tool is done by setting environment variable values.
+The configuration of this tool is done by setting environment variables.

 ### `IMAP_ADDR`